liorbenhorin/pipeline/README.md

 * Record playblasts from shots, and Pipeline orgenise them in versions, too.
 * Store playblasts inside the project folder or in a sister directory (useful when sharing projects to not slow down sync times)
 * Improved notes module
+* Pipeline now have a batter bug reports system to help in fixing more bugs.

 *Bugfixes*